About the Clinician

 Outside of the Office

-I can usually be found running at 5 am with friends that I can infodump with - on anything from politics, diet culture, neurodiversity, to anything to do with combining races and travel.
+I can usually be found running at 5 am with friends that I can share all parts of myself with —-I am incapable of making small talk.

-I love taking runcations with friends and my favorite thing to do is explore small towns in New England and Maryland.
-I am enamored with mountains, lakes and beaches and my happy place is Hilton Head Island, where I've been going for the last 30 years.
+I love traveling to races with friends and my favorite thing to do is explore small towns in New England and Maryland.
+Give me mountains, lakes or beaches any day.
+Sunrises and sunsets bring me so much joy.
+My happy place is Hilton Head Island, where I've been going for the last 30 years.
+As soon as I cross over the bridge, my whole system feels at peace.

-I am obsessed with pitbulls and have one named Precious but I wish I could collect all the Pibbles.
+I am obsessed with pitbulls and have one named Precious but she is too sassy to have any others.

 My other special interest is neurodiversity, so if I am not running or working, I can be found listening to my favorite podcast, Divergent Conversations, or scrolling neurodiverse content creators and texting with therapist friends.